Summer Conference: Utility Leadership at the Speed of Change

 - Electric: Big Stuff Going On–Don't Let Your Rates Get Left Behind, Dave Berg, Dave Berg Consulting

-- Water and Wastewater: Utility Rates and Trends for Water and Wastewater: Navigating the Future Together, Miranda K. Kleven, AE2S
+Many forces are impacting the electric utility industry.
+They all have cost impacts which translate into rate impacts.
+How will we navigate the changing cost and rate realities? - Water and Wastewater: Utility Rates and Trends for Water and Wastewater: Navigating the Future Together, Miranda Kleven, PE, AE2S

 11:00 am Closing Keynote